OllieHunt23/Tesla/README.md

 - Layout
    * CSS Grid with options for multiple areas for images or content
 - Colour
+* The colours are generated from colour in my images and videos
+* They inform the colour design process
+* I Used (https://html-color-codes.info/colors-from-image/) To get my colours
 - Font(s)
 - Navigation (Site Map)
 - Final Edits